-8.1 Intro
+5.1 Intro

-After becoming familiar with printing with the TAZ 3D printer with the default settings there are a few advanced techniques that may help in getting better and more consistent prints.
-Some of these instructions include items and materials not included with the TAZ.
+After you become familiar with printing using the default settings, a few advanced techniques may help in getting better and more consistent prints from the TAZ 3D printer.
+Some of these instructions are items and materials not included with the TAZ.
 With any of these additional items or materials, follow safety and usage guidelines as instructed by the manufacturer.

-8.2 Changing nozzles
+5.2 Changing nozzles

-The TAZ 3D printer ships with a standard 0.35mm nozzle which allows small layer resolution and up to 0.35mm layers.
-Although the 0.35mm nozzle will be perfect for most printing applications LulzBot also offers smaller and larger nozzle sizes.
+The TAZ 3D printer ships with a standard 0.35mm nozzle which allows small-layer resolution and up to 0.35mm layers.
+Although the 0.35mm nozzle will be perfect for most printing applications, LulzBot also offers smaller and larger nozzle sizes.

 In most cases the nozzle is best changed when the hot end is slightly warm.
 NEVER try to remove the nozzle when the hot end is at extrusion temperature.
 At higher temperatures the threaded extension expands in the nozzle causing the nozzle to bind if turned.
 Heat the hot end to 160°C. This will soften the plastic inside the hot end and allow the nozzle to be loosened off the threaded extension.
-Power off the printer and continue unscrewing the nozzle once cooler.
+Power off the printer and once it cools continue unscrewing the nozzle.
 Take care when removing the nozzle while the hot end is hot.
-Wear leather gloves or use a towel to turn the nozzle off of the hot end.
+Wear leather gloves or use a towel to turn the nozzle off the hot end.

-To change the nozzle you will need an 18mm and 13mm wrench.
-Slide the 18mm wrench onto the rectangular aluminum heater block away from the heater resistor and thermistor wires.
+To change the nozzle you will need the included 13mm wrench and needle nose pliers.
+Use the pliers to hold the rectangular aluminum heater block away from the heater resistor and thermistor wires.

-Using the 13mm wrench turn the nozzle counter clock-wise.
+Using the 13mm wrench, turn the nozzle counter-clock-wise.
 Make sure the nozzle is turning off of the threaded aluminum extension that runs up through the heater block.
 Do not allow the heater block to turn.
-This can put strain on and possibly damage the wiring.
+This can put strain on, and possibly damage, the wiring.